vovan4ik1/Project/README.md

 Storing move information: The Move struct stores information about the starting and ending positions of a move.
 Checking if a move is an eating move: The CheckIfEatingMove() method determines if a move is an eating move, which is used to determine the possibility of making additional moves in the game.
 Converting a string to a move object: The QuitRoundOrConvertStringToMove() method converts a string representing a move in the format "start_position>end_position" into a move object.
-This allows for processing user input and performing the corresponding actions in the game.[`Template Patern`](./Project2/Move.cs)
+This allows for processing user input and performing the corresponding actions in the game.[`Proxy Patern`](./Project2/Move.cs)